Jenna Ellis – Photo: Facebook.

 She is a regular contributor to the Washington Examiner‘s “Beltway Confidential” blog and regularly appears on cable news programs to defend the president as part of his 2020 re-election campaign.

-According to Axios, Trump saw Ellis on television and was “impressed” by her appearances, telling advisers that he wanted to see her play a bigger role in his campaign, and even flirting with the idea of bringing her into the White House.
+According to Axios, Trump saw Ellis on television and was “impressed” by her appearances, telling several close to him that he wanted to see her play a bigger role in his campaign, and even flirting with the idea of bringing her into the White House.

 Ellis has primarily become known on the cable circuit for anti-Muslim comments that paint Islam as a threat to Western societies, and for her opposition to illegal immigration.